schwiddi/nodejs_tutorial_things/readmes/npm.md

 # and then run update
 # and funaly outdated again
 # then you se the changes in the versions obviosly

+# now installing a new tool globaly
+npm i -g npm-check-updates

+# then you can run
+npm-check-updates
+# or simply
+ncu

+#now update all packages and update package.json by ncu -u
+ncu -u

+# adding dependencys that are only used for dev
+npm i jshint --save-dev

+# show globaly installed outdated
+npm -g outdated

+# uninstall global of course :)
+npm un -g ...

+# list all globaly installed packages
+npm -g list --depth=0

+# making your own npm package
+# create a folder
+# run init
+npm init --yes

+#create a index.js as an entry point of the package
+# but you need to have an account on npm
+# then login
+npm login

+npm publish

+# Update a version of your own package
+npm minor version